eigenkarmanetwork/EKN/README.md

 Description:

-Connects a user on a service to their user on ETN. `password_type` is optional, and defaults to `"raw_password"`.
+Connects a user on a service to their user on EKN. `password_type` is optional, and defaults to `"raw_password"`.
 This API call returns a JSON string that contains a key to authorize trust votes on behalf of the user.
 However, if the user does not authorize services to vote on behalf of them, then a password hash is returned.
 This feature is deprecated.
 If a connection key is returned, then the user authorizes the service to cast votes on their behalf.
-If a session key is returned, then the user authories the service to cast votes on their behalf so long as they've logged into ETN within the last 24 hours.
+If a session key is returned, then the user authories the service to cast votes on their behalf so long as they've logged into EKN within the last 24 hours.
 If a session key is returned, then the expires field will contain a unix timestamp of how long the session key is good for.
 To get a new session key, please call `/get_current_key`.

 #### User Functions

-There are a few different user function API calls but most should only be used by [our website](https://www.eigentrust.net/).
+There are a few different user function API calls but most should only be used by [our website](https://www.eigenkarma.net/).

 ##### Verify Credentials